 For facilities that produce both “traditional” (read: full of wheat, barley, or rye) and gluten-free items, ensuring that the manufacturing environment is free from gluten contamination on environmental surfaces is a top concern.
 GlutenTox Pro, Pro Surface, and Sticks gluten test kits can detect gluten on working surfaces and equipment as an essential step in the control of gluten in the manufacturing and commercial kitchens.

-Both GlutenTox Pro and GlutenTox Sticks can test that surfaces are gluten free.
-The procedure is identical, however GlutenTox Sticks require some additional equipment: a pipette to measure 100µ of dilution solution, and a microwell plate (disposable plates are included with the kit) or 1.5mL tube to put the dilution solution and test strip into.
-No equipment is required to test surfaces for gluten with GlutenTox Pro.
+GlutenTox Pro Surface is designed to test surfaces for gluten contamination and comes with everything you need to conduct fifty environmental tests.
+For facilities that test ingredients and surfaces, both GlutenTox Pro and GlutenTox Sticks can test surfaces in addition to foods and beverages.
+The procedure is identical across test kits, however GlutenTox Sticks require some additional equipment: a pipette to measure 100µ of dilution solution, and a microwell plate (disposable plates are included with the kit) or 1.5mL tube to put the dilution solution and test strip into.
+No equipment is required to test surfaces for gluten with GlutenTox Pro or GlutenTox Pro Surface.

-Check out our illustrated video instructions for testing hard surfaces for gluten contamination, or scroll down for printed guides!
+Check out our illustrated video guide for testing surfaces for gluten contamination: